Itaya Station: History

 Itaya Station was opened on 15 May 1899.
 The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.

-Future plans

-The station will be bypassed by all trains between 10 January 2023 and 26 March 2023 owing to extremely low ridership.
+Due to extremely low ridership, the station was bypassed by all trains between mid-January and late March in 2023–25.
+In the winter of 2025, trains began bypassing the station on December 1.